Credit repair may be the light at the end of your bad credit tunnel.

 - The rates that you pay to borrow money, for example, with a personal or home loan application, may be lower with a better credit score.
 This could save you significant money over time.

-- The process of credit repair can be expensive.
+- The process of credit repair can be expensive

 Enlisting the help of a credit repair agency may help you further along to the road to a clean credit file, but there are a few things to keep in mind when making this decision.

 Firstly, you should take a look at your credit file to see what your credit history currently looks like.
 Credit repair agencies often work by charging you a fee per listing they remove, so you need to weigh up this cost against the benefit.
-For example, if your credit file shows three negative listings and two of them will be removed off your file soon, you need to consider whether you should just wait before they are taken off your file altogether.
+For example, if your credit file shows three negative listings and two of them will be removed from your file soon, you need to consider whether you should just wait before they are taken off your file altogether.

 You should also consider both your immediate and future credit needs when deciding whether to get credit repair.
 Negative listings can remain on your credit file for different amounts of time, so when you check your file you should note when the different listings will be removed: